 But She is worth it.
 Genuine conversation never fails to emerge, to enthrall me with whatever idea as well as the depths from which it came.
-The combination of Granny Smith apples and gouda cheese was unfathomable to me, the shallow confines in which I operate affords no room for vanity taste-testing.
-Me on my own would take a green apple out of someone’s fridge only because I’d been offered a red, and before her all cheese was mold; however, biting the two together produces an immaculate sensation not worth resisting for the sake of it.
+The combination of Granny Smith apples and gouda cheese was unfathomable to me, the shallow confines in which I operate affords no room for vain taste-testing.
+Me on my own would take a green apple out of someone’s fridge only because I’d been offered a red, and before Her all cheese was mold; however, biting the two together produces an immaculate sensation not worth resisting for the sake of it.

-The more She revealed herself to me the more I became comfortable with things I never thought I would; it’s typical to jump after unexpected contact but She had me relaxed past the point of reflex.
-I was absolutely okay with the dulled point of a pen tickling its path across the bottom of my foot.
+The more She revealed herself to me the more I became comfortable with things I never thought I would.
+It’s typical to jump after unexpected contact but She had me relaxed past the point of reflex; I was absolutely okay with the dulled point of a pen tickling its path across the bottom of my foot.
 Giggle, then the laugh was on, fast, furious, fun; all it takes is a reach and a click to arm myself – we attacked each other’s feet in silence then compared our works.
 She is a better artist than me; there was no meaning in the symbols she doodled but they looked as beautiful as they’d felt going on.

 Like I said earlier, there’s no reducing the fractions that make up my life.
-All the same I’m glad to have her, She is the common denominator helping me keep things simple.
+All the same, I’m glad to have her, She is the common denominator helping me keep things simple.

 Continue reading Jam Session – Dreamweaver